jamesmontemagno/InAppBillingPlugin/docs/TestingAndTroubleshooting.md

 * Just open the app you're trying to test
 * Your app will prompt you to sign in
 * Enter your credentials for your sandbox test account
 * While you could e.g. read your items, you need a real device to test purchasing.
-Purchasing does not work on Simulators.
+NO apis work on Simulators.

 ## Android Testing